krzkrzkrz/elm.foo.pub/arch/install/index.md

 [Official installation guide](https://wiki.archlinux.org/index.php/installation_guide)

-Some personal notes that follow the steps on the official guide
+Some personal notes that follow the steps on the official guide.
+Follow this guide from top to bottom.

 ## Verify the boot mode